| Daniel Béland

 In addition to his academic work, Professor Béland has participated in numerous training sessions for civil servants, provided policy advice to federal and provincial officials, and testified in front of the Saskatchewan Federal Electoral Boundaries Commission, Standing Senate Committee on National Finance, and the Standing Committee on Finance of the House of Commons (Canada).
 Moreover, he is regularly asked to comment on key policy and political issues by Canadian and international media outlets.
-He has also published articles in newspapers such as La Presse, The Globe and Mail, the Hill Times, the Houston Chronicle, the Monkey Cage [Washington Post], the National Post, and the Toronto Star (Canada), and in magazines like Policy Options (Canada), La vie des idées (France), and The Wilson Quarterly (United States).
-He is featured in the Canadian Who's Who 2011 and 2012 (University of Toronto Press), and in the Dictionary of Eminent Social Scientists: Autobiographies (Fondation Mattei Dogan).
+He has also published articles in newspapers such as La Presse, The Globe and Mail, the Hill Times, the Houston Chronicle, the Monkey Cage [Washington Post], the National Post, and The Toronto Star (Canada), and in magazines like Policy Options (Canada), La vie des idées (France), and The Wilson Quarterly (United States).
+He is featured in various editions of the Canadian Who's Who (University of Toronto Press), and in the Dictionary of Eminent Social Scientists: Autobiographies (Fondation Mattei Dogan).